-How I escaped a cult and built a 7-figure SaaS business.
+How I escaped a cult and built a multi-million dollar SaaS business.

 I was raised in a cult.